New to zero-waste shopping, or want to start? Great, I have 3 tips for your first zero-waste shopping trip.

 When buying in bulk your clean and dry containers will be weighed by staff before you start filling them, then again after filling them so that you are not paying for the weight of the jar, just the product.

 You can either wash your containers (don’t forget the lid too) in a dishwasher or hand wash them with soap.
 Rinse your containers with some diluted vinegar and follow with a final rinse of hot water.
 Let air-dry overnight.

 As for your bags, since they are delicate, I suggest hand washing them and letting them air dry.

-So, now that I’ve done my research, I’ll be better equipped next time to coming with my reusable containers to shop.
-Are you a zero waste shopper?
-What tips do you have for a beginners First zero-waste shopping trip?
+So, now that I’ve done my research, I’ll be better equipped next time to come with my reusable containers to shop.
+Are you a zero-waste shopper?
+What tips do you have for a beginner’s First zero-waste shopping trip?
 Write them in the comments below, I’d like to hear from you.